kangdu9377/a99-ateam/docs/planning.md

     - add bulma framework
 - form for creating/updating users

-## BACK_END: Sam
+## BACK_END: Sam, Kang
-- need to make database with usernames, passwords, high score
+- need to make database with usernames, passwords, email, etc
+- need to make database of high scorers

 ## GAME: Sarah
 - have duke devil be the mole